Getting started with wp-graphql-content-blocks

 }

-This is how you request all blocks as a flat list:
+This is an example of how you can request all blocks as a flat list:

 __typename